dhyeythumar/awesome-readme-tools/contributing.md

 Please ensure your pull request adheres to the following guidelines:

 - Alphabetize your entry.
-- Search previous suggestions before making a new one, as yours may be a duplicate.
+- Search previous PRs before making a new one, as yours may be a duplicate.
 - Use the following format: `[Tool name](link) - Description.`
 - Suggested README tools should be beautiful or stand out in some way.
 - Make an individual pull request for each suggestion.